Forsee Power: Stabilization Period Announcement

 Stabilization Agent:

-Pursuant to Article 6, paragraph 2, of the Delegated Regulation (EU) 2016/1052 supplementing the Market Abuse Regulation with regard to regulatory technical standards for the conditions applicable to buy-back programs and stabilization measures, FORSEE POWER, on the basis of the information disclosed by Crédit Agricole Corporate and Investment Bank, hereby communicates the data relating to the stabilization activities undertaken by Crédit Agricole Corporate and Investment Bank as stabilization agent.
+Pursuant to Article 6, paragraph 2, of the Delegated Regulation (EU) 2016/1052 supplementing the Market Abuse Regulation with regard to regulatory technical standards for the conditions applicable to buy-back programs and stabilization measures, FORSEE POWER, on the basis of the information disclosed by Crédit Agricole CIB, hereby communicates the data relating to the stabilization activities undertaken by Crédit Agricole CIB as stabilization agent.

 Intermediary